Child Custody Lawyers Sydney

 What if we can’t reach an agreement outside of court?

-Unfortunately, and often despite the best intentions of the parents, it is not always possible to reach an agreement without the assistance of the court.
+Unfortunately, and often despite the best intentions of the parents, it is not always possible to reach an agreement and create a successful parenting plan without the assistance of the court.
 In such situations, the court has the power to deal with all issues relating to child custody, including where the children live and what time they spend with each parent.

 What are parenting orders?